yili288/ECE568/lab3/README.md

 The full where clause looks like this WHERE last_name='Smith' OR 'a'='a'.
 Smith is followed with a closing quote in order to extend the condition of the WEHRE clause.
 In this case, a condition that executes the WHERE clause always true is added in order to show all entries in the table.

 ### Part 7 Explanation:

 ### Part 8 Explanation:
+We use a SELECT query to try to narrow down the pin associated with the credit card number.
+After trial and error we get to 3318 as the value of the pin.
+See the SQL input below:
+101; SELECT * FROM credit WHERE pin>3317 AND pin<3319 AND cc_number=1234123412341234 --